Art+Story and Art+Rhyme

-Join us for The Broad’s inaugural Youth Summer Program!
-Our before-hours creative writing programs, Art+Story and Art+Rhyme, made possible by Leading Partner East West Bank with support from Land Rover, provide young people in Los Angeles the opportunity to discover The Broad’s art collection while developing critical and visual thinking skills.
-Art+Story prompts children between the ages of 8-14 to write stories based on the artwork, while Art+Rhyme encourages ages 15-18 to write poetry.
+Join us for The Broad’s before-hours creative writing programs, Art+Story and Art+Rhyme, presented by Leading Partner East West Bank with support from Land Rover, which provide young people in Los Angeles the opportunity to discover The Broad’s art collection while developing critical and visual thinking skills.
+Art+Story prompts children in grades 3-8 to write stories based on the artwork, while Art+Rhyme encourages students in grades 9-12 to write poetry.

 “What I like about the artwork is that whoever made it did it because it’s what they love.
 My favorite part was talking about the art.
 In the future, I want to work at a museum.” –Sophia